bedolpab/bedolpab/README.md

 ## Pablo C. Bedolla Ortiz.
-Research on AI/ML @ JPL/Caltech.
-My background is in Computer Science, but I transitioned to Mathematics from academic curiosity.
+research on AI/ML @ JPL/Caltech. my background is in computer science, but I transitioned to mathematics from academic curiosity.

+<sub><sup>all my repositories are private</sup></sub>